 - over 240 million people have chronic liver infections

 - over 780,000 people die each year due to acute or chronic consequences

-Areas with high and intermediate prevalence rates of chronic hepatitis B include:
+Areas with high and intermediate prevalence rates (5-010% of adult prevalence) of chronic hepatitis B include:

 - sub-Saharan Africa

 - East Asia